 I live in Houston, and I have worked as a nurse.
 My interests include art, traveling, reading, gardening, cooking, and our wonderful pets.

-The Texas Wildlife Rehab Center came to their rescue.
+The Texas Wildlife Rehab Center came to the rescue of the baby squirrels in the photo above.
 Here is the story of how and why it happened.

 We have a large live oak tree that has been growing as if it is on steroids.
 Although we had it trimmed last year, we employed a tree trimming service to give it a severe "haircut" this year.
 It resulted in making an unexpected visit to our local wildlife rehabilitation rescue place in Houston.